New England Female Medical College: Faculty

 From its start in 1848 until the mid-1850s, there were two faculty members whose lesson plans focused mainly on midwifery.
 In later years, both the curriculum and teaching staff grew, with five to seven faculty members providing a full medical education to students comparable to that of other medical schools of the time.

-One of the most notable faculty members was Dr. Maria Zakrzewska who believed that young women should pursue a medical degree because of “an innate interest and talent for practicing medicine as well as the love for the science of it,” not just because of their empathy towards women and children.
+The 1854 Massachusetts Legislature’s grant not only provided 40 students donations for their tuitions, but the money, along with the tuition of all other students, also eventually went to the six professors that worked at the New England Female Medical College.

-Failure
+One of the most notable faculty members was Dr. Maria Zakrzewska who believed that young women should pursue a medical degree because of “an innate interest and talent for practicing medicine as well as the love for the science of it.”

 Many, including some faculty members, saw NEFMC as inadequate and inferior to medical schools for male students.
 The most prominent example of this was Gregory’s opinion that scientific instruments offered little to doctors whose job is to treat a sick individual, while others, including Zakrzewska, saw these instruments as a way to study diseases and view medicine in a scientific context.
-Zakrzewska left the college because she disagreed with Gregory’s beliefs and called him and the rest of the faculty “quacks” for being too focused on curing diseases and instead teaching students the scientific foundations of medicine.
+Zakrzewska left the college because she disagreed with Gregory’s beliefs and insulted faculty members for being too focused on curing diseases and instead teaching students the scientific foundations of medicine.